Comments on “Retirement Withdrawals: Can You Base Them on RMDs?,” by Wei Sun and Anthony Webb, in the December 2012 AAII Journal:

 I have used the Permanent Portfolio fund PRPFX for number of years with better-than-anticipated results.
 I also have coupled the underlying core allocations with other stocks, funds and assets with similar results.
 It’s not a panacea, but as part of the overall strategy of diversifying and rebalancing when the situation warrants it leads to positive returns.
-I whole-heartedly agree that tinkering with basics can have serious consequences.
+I whole-heartedly agree that tinkering with basics can have

 — Charlie Troell from Texas

 Comments on “2012 Year-End Screens Review: Investors Caught in Political Cliffhanger,” by Wayne A. Thorp, CFA, in the January 2013 AAII Journal:

 I’ve seen variations on the following several times in AAII publications: “It is important to take your list of passing companies and, at a minimum, perform some cursory qualitative analysis to decide whether or not they are right for your stock portfolio.”
 Can you point to some more spe

 — Wm Schauweker from Massachusetts

 Charles Rotblut responds:

 Stock screens are merely database filters.
 They only know to identify stocks with the specific characteristics used by the screen.
 Anything outside the screen’s criteria is ignored.
 Thus, you could have a stock that passes a good screen but is still a lousy investment.
 This is why it is important to conduct additional analysis, including looking at the financial statements, valuation and current news.